What's On This Page

 d-limonene chemical structure

-Limonene is a clear, colorless liquid, solidifies upon cooling, and is highly soluble in alcohol and insoluble in water.
+Limonene is a clear, colourless liquid that solidifies upon cooling and is highly soluble in alcohol and insoluble in water.
 It has a pleasant citrus smell.
 In the body, it is oxidized to perillic acid.

-The use of limonene as a solvent for food colorings was tested by Hampton Research Company and found to be effective by D’Arcy J.M.
+The use of limonene as a solvent for food colourings was tested by Hampton Research Company and found to be effective by D’Arcy J.M.
 1995 WO95/22628.

 d-limonene vs l-limonene

-In terms of the chemical structure, there are two different forms of limonene.
-The (S) form is the one that is most common.
-It’s often given as “d-limonene”, in reference to the number of carbons (D) attached to one of the double bonds or rings that makes up D-limonene.
+Regarding the chemical structure, there are two different forms of limonene.
+The (S) form is the most common one.
+It’s often given as “d-limonene”, about the number of carbons (D) attached to one of the double bonds or rings that makes up D-limonene.

 d-limonene structure